shahaarya465/MAD-Music-Player/readme.md

 # MAD Music

 A cross-platform music player app built with Flutter.
-This app allows users to play music from their local device storage, featuring essential controls like play/pause, shuffle, repeat, and background playback.
+This app allows users to play music from their local device storage and stream from online sources, featuring essential controls like play/pause, shuffle, repeat, and background playback.

 ## Features